Jump boot: United States

-William P. Yarborough initially designed the boots in 1941 for use in the 501st Parachute Test Battalion.
+William P. Yarborough initially designed the boots in 1941, as a test officer in the 501st Parachute Infantry Battalion / Provisional Parachute Group.
 They are also known as paratrooper boots, or "Corcorans," after the J. F. Corcoran Shoe Company, one of their manufacturers.
 Jump boots with zippers were not authorized for wear by U.S. forces.
 Certain U.S. Army soldiers, notably those parachute-qualified and assigned to an airborne or special forces unit, are authorized to wear jump boots with their dress uniforms.

 A modified version of the paratrooper boot was issued to U.S. Navy personnel working on flight decks, and aircrewmen.
-This variation of the jump boot featured a steel toe and a zig-zag pattern on the outsole designed to prevent gathering FOD, or Foreign Object Debris, that could potentially damage aircraft by being sucked into the jet engine's intake.
+This variation of the jump boot featured a steel toe and a zig-zag pattern on the outsole designed to prevent gathering FOD, or Foreign Object Damage, that could potentially damage aircraft by being sucked into the jet engine's intake.
 These boots were sometimes colloquially referred to as "wing-walkers."
 Generally, they were black in color, but a brown version was issued to Flight Officers.
 This style is no longer issued, but is still generally authorized to wear with most Navy working uniforms (i.e. NWUs, coveralls, Aviation Working Greens).
 Wing-walkers became popularly known when their characteristic footprints were linked to the Zodiac Killer.